cinnData/DataSci/[DS-05E] Example - Bay Wheels data.md

 ![](https://github.com/cinnData/DataSci/blob/main/Figures/fig_05e_4.png)

 To see whether the trend is the same for the two user types, we can draw separate charts, which show that the trend only happens in the member group.
+This may be due to workforce discountinuing remote work and going back to office after the Stay Home order.

 ```
 In [18]: df['casual'].resample('M').mean().plot(figsize=(10,6), color='black', linewidth=1);